 Applying to conduct research at Forensicare

-If you are interested in conducting a research project, please contact our Research Office.
+If you are interested in conducting a research project, please contact the Forensicare Research Department.
 The team can provide further information and support you through the entire process – from proposal to final submission.

 - Developing a research proposal

 - Assistance with ethics and governance approvals